JohnnyBeProgramming/deploy-cloud-app/README.md

 We also include a special cloud provider called `local`, that will use your local `docker-desktop` (if installed) as the target cluster, instead of creating new resources in a cloud.

 The CLI tooling used to provision and configure each of these cloud providers differ substantially.
-Slight variations are also needed per cloud provider.
+Slight variations in deployment settings are also needed per cloud provider.
 To overcome these differences, we use a combination of shell scripts and configuration files, defined per provider.

 We focus on provisioning 3 types of cloud resources:
  - `Storage` - Maps a disk volume to a Pod in K8S, and test disk R/W speeds